 Ann's Place Provides comfort, support, and resources to people Living with cancer and their loved ones

 We are a compassionate nonprofit serving Connecticut and Hudson Valley New York with professional counseling, support groups, wellness activities and educational resources.
-Hundreds come to us for support, all at no charge.
+Thousands of people facing cancer come to us for support, all at no charge.
 We assist you and your loved ones to create a unique pathway through cancer that enhances your quality of life.
-Whether you are looking for support and resources for your own cancer no matter what kind it is, or for a family member’s cancer or would like to give back by donating your time or funds – welcome to our community.
+Whether you are looking for support and resources for your cancer or for a family member’s cancer or would like to give back by donating your time or funds – welcome to our community.

 It all began in 1991 with an offering of support groups to 50 people.
 CLICK HERE to follow a timeline of hope that brings us to the Ann's Place of today -- an award winning, community-based cancer support and resource center serving more than 1,100 people, and their families!